Creamed Leeks are a rich and indulgent mellow onion flavoured side dish that cooks in a less than 20 minutes.

 It takes just a couple of minutes, it also helps speed up the overall cooking time of the recipe.

-Side dishes that can be prepared in advance are always welcome and this recipe shines on that front.
+Side dishes that can be prepared in advance are always welcome and creamed leeks excel on that front.

 You could cook this the morning before serving with no issues and reheat later.